Frequently Asked Questions

 Students take studio design classes that meet twice a week and are worth 4 credits; 3-credit courses that typically address particular topics or skills; and 2-credit seminars that meet once per week and usually involve research, theory or technical aspects related to the studio.

 How does the program prepare students for careers?

 Graduates of our program are highly desirable and typically find employment opportunities in their areas of interest.
 Graduates work locally and across the globe, in small firms and large offices, and in a range of specialty areas.
 To support student employment, we have a professional experience requirement as part of the degree, and our program exposes students to interior design practitioners through events, competitions, lectures, and studio critiques.
 Most students find part-time professional employment during their time in the program, which is facilitated by the course schedule and encouraged by the faculty.
-Our faculty and alumni maintain an excellent industry network that helps students gain employment and supports them throughout their careers, and Drexel University has a host of career service resources.
+Our faculty and alumni maintain an excellent industry network that helps students gain employment and supports them throughout their careers, including job postings specifically for our graduates.
+Drexel University also has a host of career service resources.

 What is the best way to see the program?